Harajuku Architecture: 10 photos of great buildings

 Conclusion

 And that is ten great pieces of Harajuku architecture!
 Well, one or two might be a little closer to Shibuya to be truthful.
-But what do you think?
+What do you think?
 Do you agree with me?
 If you think they are good let me know.
-And let me know if you think I’m wrong!
+And tell me if you think I’m wrong!
 It would be great to hear some opinions.